hcxie/const_take_home/README.md

 ## 5.5 Imputer Class

 This class is to impute missing values.
-There are two mode:
+There are two modes:

 1. mode 0: impute missing value using linear interpolation
 2. mode 1: impute missing value using K-nearest neighbors.

-If mode 1 is on , it is better to standardize the data before apply the imputer, since KNN is based on distance between data points
+If KNN imputer was used, then it was better to standardize the data before applying the imputer, since KNN is based on the distance between data points

-However, in later model iteration, it seems that applying linear interpolation is more efficient and reasonable.
+However, in later model iterations, it seems that applying linear interpolation is more efficient and reasonable.
+Thus, in the final model, the missing value was imputed by using linear interpolation.

 ## 5.6 Feature_argumentation 2